-Oligopoly – Features and Types What Is Oligopoly?
+Oligopoly – Features and Types

 The term oligopoly contains two words: “Oligi” means little and “Polein” means sell.
 Oligopoly is known as – competition among few.
 This means that this market has few sellers.
 The few sellers in this market influence the behavior of other firms, and each seller is influenced by the behavior of other firms.
 Markets include products that are homogeneous or differentiated.